- Or they abandoned ship altogether and slogged to shore, hoping to regain their vessels when the ice thawed.

 - But the sudden thaw in relations between the two sides could not guarantee that the eight-day strike planned to start on Friday would be called off.

-Old English thawian (verb), of West Germanic origin; related to Dutch dooien.
+Old English thawian (verb); related to Dutch dooien.
 The noun (first recorded in Middle English) developed its figurative use in the mid 19th century.

 For editors and proofreaders